Key Takeaway

 Yes, ibuprofen can generally be taken alongside GLP-1 receptor agonists for occasional pain relief.
 This applies across the entire drug class, including semaglutide (Ozempic, Wegovy), tirzepatide (Mounjaro, Zepbound), liraglutide (Saxenda), and compounded formulations.
-There is no direct drug interaction.
+There's no direct drug interaction.
 The class-wide concern is that all GLP-1 medications slow gastric emptying, and combining that effect with ibuprofen's stomach-irritating properties can increase GI discomfort.

 Because GLP-1 medications are now among the most widely prescribed drugs in the country, understanding how they interact with common OTC pain relievers is relevant for millions of patients.